 Because a fully embedded splinter only hurts when pressure is applied to it, some people don’t even know they have it until it is pressed.
 And if they are aware of it, some rather leave it alone and avoid touching it at all cost.
 However, it doesn’t take long to be reminded that it is still there!
 If left unattended, a splinter can get infected.
 It can also get buried deeper and, as stated in the definition, can even have an adverse effect on internal body parts.

 The same happens with splinters in the heart.
 These splinters, however, are not the tangible type.
 They are psychological in nature and they come from traumas that occur at any given point in life, usually in the early stages of human development.
-The earlier they occur and the longer it takes to deal with them, the more embedded can they become.
-If left unattended, they too can cause life-long negative effects like, physical or mental health issues and repeated broken relationships.
+The earlier they occur and the longer it takes to deal with them, the more embedded they can become.
+If left unattended, they too can cause life-long negative effects like physical/mental health issues, toxic dispositions, and unstable relationships.

 As with natural splinters, the best and wisest solution is to remove heart slivers as soon as they appear, which can be when one finally becomes aware of them or when someone points them out.
 For the Christian, the most effective removal method includes godly counseling and a commitment to spiritual disciplines.
 Now granted, getting rid of them can also prove to be difficult and painful, but the consequential relief is totally worth it!